matepaiva/orderbook-challenge/README.md

 -h, --help                     output usage information
 ```

 Either option will save a new orderbook csv file to the root of this project.

-The orderbook id is the first one in the name of the file.
+At the end, it will be displayed the id of the generated orderbook.
+Also, the orderbook id is the first one in the name of the file.

+You must provide that orderbook id later to rebalance it.

 ### Server